-I wouldn’t say there is a “best hedge against inflation” because each has its own pros and cons, but there are some decent options.
+I wouldn’t say there is a best hedge against inflation because each has its own pros and cons, but some options are better than others.

 Treasury Inflation-Protected Securities (TIPS)

-The obvious advantage of these is that there is no guesswork for how you’ll be compensated and you are directly targeting inflation, not some indirect measure that may or may not match up to the official inflation rate.
+The obvious advantage of these is that there is no guesswork for how you’ll be compensated because when you are comparing asset inflation vs CPI, TIPS directly target inflation and not some indirect measure that may or may not match up to the official inflation rate.
 The government reports the CPI and the principal is adjusted for inflation and your coupon payments are set off that.
 Easy-peasy.

 Unfortunately the cons for these instruments are many.
 The first of which as already discussed above, is that the official CPI doesn’t reflect the true cost of inflation.
 So already out the door you are taking a haircut on what your inflation hedge investment is providing you.